Project Lead The Way

 Project Lead The Way (PLTW) is a non-profit educational organization founded in the 1980’s that aims to increase the number of students graduating from college with degrees in engineering and engineering technology.
 It has become the most extensive high school engineering program in the country.

 In Williamsville, 339 students in grades 9-12 participate in Project Lead The Way courses at the three high schools PLTW coursework.

 One of the more important elements of the PLTW program is professional development for the instructors.
 The nine Williamsville PLTW teachers have received extensive training and certification for the pre-engineering coursework from the Rochester Institute of Technology.
-Ongoing training is provided as needed.For more information about Project Lead The Way in Williamsville schools, contact Tom Bird, Instructional Specialist for Science, Engineering & Technology Education at (716) 626-8032.
+Ongoing training is provided as needed.For more information about Project Lead The Way in Williamsville schools, contact Dr. Robert Fetter, Director of Science, Engineering & Technology Education at (716) 626-8032.
 Also, visit the Project Lead The Way web site at www.pltw.org.